Glossary

 End Brackets: End brackets are the two supporting grips which secure a curtain rod to a wall and affect projection from the wall.

-Eyelet: Eyelet is a type of fabric that features patterned cut-outs, around which stitching or embroidery may be applied in order to prevent the fabric from unraveling.
+Eyelet: Eyelet is a type of fabric or trim that features patterned cut-outs, around which stitching or embroidery may be applied in order to prevent the fabric from unraveling.
+(Ex.
+Eyelet Trim Budding Spring)

 F